Algae: Prokaryotic algae

 Macro- and microscopic photographs of Nostoc, the most common genus of cyanobacteria.

 Among prokaryotes, five major groups of bacteria have evolved the ability to photosynthesize, including heliobacteria, green sulfur and nonsulfur bacteria and proteobacteria.
-However, the only lineage where oxygenic photosynthesis has evolved is in the cyanobacteria, named for their blue-green (cyan) coloration and often known as blue-green algae.
+However, the only lineage where oxygenic photosynthesis has evolved is in the cyanobacteria, often known as blue-green algae for their blue-green (cyan) coloration.
 They are classified as the phylum Cyanobacteriota or Cyanophyta.
 However, this phylum also includes two classes of non-photosynthetic bacteria: Melainabacteria (also called Vampirovibrionia or Vampirovibrionophyceae) and Sericytochromatia (also known as Blackallbacteria).
 A third class contains the photosynthetic ones, known as Cyanophyceae (also called Cyanobacteriia or Oxyphotobacteria).

 As bacteria, their cells lack membrane-bound organelles, with the exception of thylakoids.
 Like other algae, cyanobacteria have chlorophyll a as their primary photosynthetic pigment.
 Their accessory pigments include phycobilins (phycoerythrobilin and phycocyanobilin), carotenoids and, in some cases, b, d, or f chlorophylls, generally distributed in phycobilisomes found in the surface of thylakoids.
 They display a variety of body forms, such as single cells, colonies, and unbranched or branched filaments.
 Their cells are commonly covered in a sheath of mucilage, and they also have a typical gram-negative bacterial cell wall composed largely of peptidoglycan.
 They have various storage particles, including cyanophycin as aminoacid and nitrogen reserves, "cyanophycean starch" (similar to plant amylose) for carbohydrates, and lipid droplets.
 Their Rubisco enzymes are concentrated in carboxysomes.
 They occupy a diverse array of aquatic and terrestrial habitats, including extreme environments from hot springs to polar glaciers.
 Some are subterranean, living via hydrogen-based lithoautotrophy instead of photosynthesis.

 Three lineages of cyanobacteria, Prochloraceae, Prochlorothrix and Prochlorococcus, independently evolved to have chlorophylls a and b instead of phycobilisomes.
 Due to their different pigmentation, they were historically grouped in a separate division, Prochlorophyta, as this is the typical pigmentation seen in green algae (e.g., chlorophytes).
 Eventually, this classification became obsolete, as it is a polyphyletic grouping.

 Cyanobacteria are included as algae by most phycological sources and by the International Code of Nomenclature for algae, fungi, and plants, although a few authors exclude them from the definition of algae and reserve the term for eukaryotes only.